original-shaun-reed/banking-service-api/README.md

 # banking-service-api

-IntelliJ was used while developing this maven project, using Spring/Spring Boot 3.x and Java 17
+IntelliJ was used while developing this maven project, using Spring/Spring Boot 3.x and Java 17 and H2 DB

 When cloning this project and opening in the IDE, please make sure that the maven dependencies are imported, when that is done you may run the project
 ***